 5. Spain’s crisis starts before US

 One theory put forward about the financial crisis of 2008 is that the crisis started due to global turmoil and uncertainty spreads after problems emerged in the US housing and financial markets.
-It is therefore particularly interesting to note that unemployment in Spain begins to rise in autumn 2007 – a year before the crisis started in earnest in the United States.
-However, while the rate of increase in the amount of private loans begin to decline in Spain.
-Other European countries are not nearly as hard as Spain and in several of the countries that later gets serious problem starts crises at other times.
-This is no evidence that the US problem is not caused Spain’s crisis – but it seems more unlikely.
+It is therefore particularly interesting to note that unemployment in Spain begins to rise in autumn 2007 – at least a year before the crisis started in the United States.
+However, what do happen late 2007 in Spain is that the rate of increase in the amount of private loans, begin to decline (slower credit growth).

 6. Similarities and differences Spain & Greece

-Public debate seems to have difficulties to grasp that fluctuations in private loans may cause financial instaiblity and affect employment.
+Public debate (not economists in general) seem to have difficulties to grasp that fluctuations in private loans may cause financial instaiblity and also affect employment.
 Concerning Greece, many seems to confuse their current fiscal crisis (the government have ran out of money) and how the country’s problems started (private debt).
 These are two completely different things, even if they are partly linked.
 If fluctuations in the amount of private loans created the crisis in Spain – why can this not be the main cause behind the Greek crisis?
 Unlike many other theories, this thesis with data.